schnippy/smallworld/README.md

   	geojson: data
   });``

 Where the Drupal 7 module comes in is by offering a handy wrapper for the library and simplifying the process of adding a map for non-technical editors.
-Instead of having to enable inline jquery or lookup
+Instead of having to enable inline jquery or lookup the lat longs for each country, content administrators can use a simple shortcode of "[smallworld=<country_code>]" to place a smallworld map into their posts.

 ##Installation##